BANKONPYTHAI/qOracleAlpha/README.md

 Is built with DeFi composability in mind: high decimals, atomic math, and anti-sniping tools allow it to participate in advanced protocols without upgrade or patch requirements.

 Usage

 On deployment, all 100,000 tokens (with 12 decimals) are assigned to the deployer.

 Tokens can be transferred between addresses as normal.

 There are no mint or burn functions after genesis—the supply is forever fixed.

-You can integrate this token with price oracles and DeFi protocols as a highly reliable unit-of-value, knowing its supply will never change.
+You can integrate this token with price oracles and DeFi protocols as a highly reliable unit-of-value, knowing knowing that BANKON PYTHAI has a fixed supply of 10000.000000000000 BANKON PYTHAI